oweitman/ioBroker.vis-mapwidgets/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+- add polyline/path example to testdata.json. the path is located in Bathey, few kilometers south of Dortmund
+- add polyline/path example to testdata.json. the path is located in Frankfurt/Main.
+The trail starts in the city center of Frankfurt, heading towards the southeast.

 ### 0.0.7 (2025-09-21)

 - Sync mode has been added.
 New items can now be added dynamically.